DKiloDesigns/CreatorFlow/docs/_case_studies/cs_creatorflow_2025-09-26.md

 ## Conclusion

-CreatorFlow represents a successful implementation of modern web technologies to solve real-world problems for content creators.
+floai.studio represents a successful implementation of modern web technologies to solve real-world problems for content creators.
 The combination of Next.js 15, real-time communication, AI integration, and comprehensive analytics created a powerful platform that significantly improved content creation efficiency and team collaboration.

 ---